 The lawyers said they also had a lead member of the team who had an elevated clearance with the Regina and Imperial military.
-He been advised of issues related to Rol's case with were classified but may have effect on the outcome.
+He been advised of issues related to Rol's case which were classified, but may have effect on the outcome.
 Hearing that, Rol had to wonder just how high that man's clearance went and what he really knew?
 The man was also a partner in the firm and held a position in the Regina reserve military, so he had been designated Rol's "Immediate Council".
 When Rol asked if he could speak to the man, they changed the question, asking if they could meet with Rol, at their offices or at the suite?

 Rol first asked Mikah if it were OK to have his legal team visit them, because he didn't feel up to the idea of going out in public with possible assassins about.
 When Mikah said that was fine, Rol gave the lawyers the OK and the address of their suite.
 After that, the lawyers said they'd arrive in a half hour or so and the call ended.
 Mikah had decided, while that happened, to sit and watch the news until the hour burned off and she could call the odd contact she'd been given.
-She'd checked the address connected to the number and saw it was located in a warehouse district in the interface region between Atora and Credo cities.
+Checking the address connected to the number, Mikah saw it was located in a warehouse district in an interface region between Atora and Credo cities.
 A very odd place for what should be an important legal firm.

 Zimzod decided to do stent work while they waited and Terin decided to study his computer classes.
 Fesic also decided to hit his college classes.
 As they did that, Emkir called Aali to see if she could talk for a bit, and then updated her on what they'd learned from the police, Seneschal and Countess.
 While they spoke, much of the news Mikah saw was centered around the gravCar crash.
 As with events in the Risek system, the thing Mikah most noticed was the "changed facts" being told to the public.
 In the interest of soothing public fears.